 Free School Meals (FSM)

-If students claimed FSM's in high school and circumstances haven't changed then they will be able to claim again in Sixth Form but will have to re-apply each year.
-As a parent, if you are unsure if you are eligible then why not call Lancashire County Council to find out.
-Having FSM's in Sixth Form is more discreet than at high school.
+If students claimed FSM's in high school, and circumstances haven't changed then they will be able to claim again in Sixth Form but will have to re-apply each year.
+As a parent if you are unsure if you are eligible then why not call Lancashire County Council to find out.
+Having FSM's in Sixth Form is more discrete than at high school.

 16-19 Bursary Fund